Guide to Cusco - Gateway to the Peruvian Andes

 In general, the restaurants surrounding the main square and hotel area tend to be quite expensive by Peruvian standards, but still pretty reasonable for most tourists.
 As you get further away from the center, especially walking south along Avenida El Sol, you’ll start to find more local restaurants, many of which will serve lunch specials (menu del dia) which include a soup, a main, and perhaps a drink for 15-20 soles.

 Cusco is full of terrific restaurants and it’s unusual in that it’s a very touristy place where it’s actually still pretty hard to find a bad meal, so you really can’t go wrong.
-Anyways, here are a few favorites:

-For more dining ideas, check out our guide to the 12 best restaurants in Cusco.
+Anyways, here are a few favorites.
+For even more dining ideas, check out our guide to the 12 best restaurants in Cusco.

 Pachapapa